mpieces/alpha-blog-3/README.md

-1. First Test repo on the Complete Ruby on Rails Developer Course
+Ruby on Rails blogging site project.
+This gave me a chance to review all Rails fundamentals, such as db associations, authentication systems, flash messaging, and admin user functionality.